-The formation of a blood clot, known as a thrombus, in a deep leg vein can be a very serious condition that often causes permanent damage to the leg, known as post-thrombotic syndrome.
-Early treatment with blood thinners is important to prevent a life-threatening pulmonary embolism, but does not treat the existing clot.
+The formation of a blood clot, in a deep leg vein, is known as Deep Vein Thrombosis (DVT) and can be a very serious condition that often causes permanent damage to the leg, known as post-thrombotic syndrome.
+Early treatment with blood thinners is important to prevent a life-threatening pulmonary embolism but does not treat the existing clot.

 Post-thrombotic syndrome is an under-recognized, but relatively common sequela, or aftereffect, of having DVT if treated with blood thinners (anticoagulation) alone, because the clot remains in the leg.
 Contrary to popular belief, anticoagulants do not actively dissolve the clot, they just prevent new clots from forming.
 The body normally dissolves a clot over time, but often the vein becomes damaged in the meantime.